Chin-eng/Chin-eng.github.io/README.md

-This is personal webiste of Chin-Erdene Gantulga using minmal effort.
+This is personal webiste of Chin-Erdene Gantulga using minmal mistake.